Support Page Content

 How do I use ECS Labs Remotely?

-For a much more detailed explanation of Sassafras and how to connect, please visit the remote labs article on our news page.
+For a much more detailed explanation of Microsoft AVD and how to connect, please visit the Microsoft AVD Instruction and Information page.

 Connecting to the CSUS VPN via the Global Protect VPN Client